uchihasosuke/oneplus6dualboot/README.md

 - Ensure you have backups before modifying partitions.
 - The script assumes the device storage is around **60GB**.
 - Any existing data on the resized partitions **may be lost**, so proceed with caution.

-## License
-This script is open-source and can be modified as needed.